-How To Track WooCommerce Sales Using Google Analytics
+In this article, we will discuss How To Track WooCommerce Sales Using Google Analytics.

-Well, you must be wondering that Woocommerce has its own Analytics feature, why we should add something extra to it.
-The answer is pretty simple, the Woocommerce built-in Analytics feature only gives you the information about the total number of sales and it gives the reporting about orders that have been proceeded or canceled.
+Well, you must be wondering, when WooCommerce has its own Analytics feature, why should we add something extra to it?
+The answer is pretty simple, the Woocommerce built-in Analytics feature only gives you information about the total number of sales, and it gives the reporting about orders that have been proceeded or canceled.
 Can you get an idea about the customer’s behavior by looking into WooCommerce reporting?
 Obviously not.

-With advanced analytics features you will be able to do these following things.
+With advanced analytics features, you will be able to analyze the following things.

 - Shopping Behavior